Tvass5/Comp-Graphic-and-Visualization/README.md

 # How do I approach designing software?
 What new design skills has your work on the project helped you to craft?

+When working on my project it helped me to craft my conceptualization and visualization skills.

 What design process did you follow for your project work?
 How could tactics from your design approach be applied in future work?
 # How do I approach developing programs?